Ockham New Zealand Book Awards Entry Form 2025

 Awards are given for Fiction (the Jann Medlicott Acorn Prize for Fiction), Poetry (the Mary and Peter Biggs Award for Poetry), Illustrated Non-Fiction (the Booksellers Aotearoa New Zealand Award for Illustrated Non-Fiction) and General Non-Fiction.
 There are also four awards for first-time authors (the Mātātuhi Foundation Best First Book Awards) and, at the judges’ discretion, Te Mūrau o te Tuhi, a Māori Language Award.

-Thanks to the generosity of the late Jann Medlicott, the winner of the fiction prize will receive $65,000 in 2024.
-Winners of the other three principal category awards each receive $12,000, as does the recipient of Te Mūrau o te Tuhi.
+Thanks to the generosity of the late Jann Medlicott, the winner of the fiction prize received $65,000 in 2024.
+Winners of the other three principal category awards each received $12,000, as did the recipient of Te Mūrau o te Tuhi.
 Each of the four Mātātuhi Foundation Best First Book prizes is worth $3,000.

 The Ockham New Zealand Book Awards are governed by the New Zealand Book Awards Trust Te Ohu Tiaki i Te Rau Hiringa (a registered charity), which also administers the New Zealand Book Awards for Children and Young Adults and Phantom Billstickers National Poetry Day.